 Fees in Uncontested Probate and Estate Administration Cases

-For probate and administration of estates, where the deceased was domiciled in England and Wales at the date of death, our fees are charged according to the gross value of the deceased person’s estate.
-We charge 2.5% of the gross value of the estate, plus VAT, subject to a minimum fee of £2,500 plus VAT.
-VAT is currently charged at a rate of 20%.
+For probate and administration of estates, where the deceased was domiciled in England and Wales at the date of death, our fees are charged by reference to the amount of work done, at a rate of £290 per hour plus VAT.
+VAT is currently charged at the rate of 20%.

-The work included in the above generally includes:-
+The work involved in probate and estate administration cases generally includes:-

 (a) contacting all asset and liability holders in order to value the estate - typically this can take two to four months

-(b) completing the relevant inheritance tax forms and submitting them to HMRC - typically this can take a further two to four weeks, and HMRC generally process the forms in around 21 days
+(b) completing the relevant inheritance tax forms and submitting them to HMRC - typically this can take a further four to six weeks, and HMRC generally process the forms in around 28 days

-(d) realising the assets of the estate, settling any liabilities, accounting for taxes due, and distributing the estate to beneficiaries - this can take between two and four months, although it may be longer if a sale of property is involved
+(d) realising the assets of the estate, settling any liabilities, accounting for taxes due, and distributing the estate to beneficiaries - this can take between two and five months, although it is likely to be longer if the sale of property is involved

-We usually charge half of our fee when the application for the Grant of Probate or Administration is lodged with the court, and the other half of the fee when our work is completed.
+We usually render our first invoice, for the work done to date, when the application for the Grant of Probate or Administration is lodged with the court, and the final invoice when our work is completed.